felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 Deals and discounts are not supported on Just Eat.
 Therefore, deals and discounts present in your HubRise catalog are ignored and are not pulled into Just Eat.

-### Availability
+### Opening hours

-Every time you push your HubRise catalog to Just Eat, you also update the availability of your menu, based on the values you set from the [configuration page](/apps/just-eat-flyt/configuration/#catalog) of Just Eat Flyt Bridge.
+Every time you push your HubRise catalog to Just Eat, you also update the opening hours of your store, based on the values set on the [configuration page](/apps/just-eat-flyt/configuration/#catalog) of your Just Eat Flyt Bridge.